jasnlink/interactive_menu/README.md

 - CSS
 - PHP
 - MySQL
-- LAMP stack setup on Linode
+- LEMP stack setup on Linode

 ## Main workings of the web app:
 - Customer accesses the web app from scanning a QR code